cybertraining-dsc/su21-reu-378/project/index.md

 ## 8. Acknowledgments

 The author of this project would like to express a vote of thanks to Yohn Jairo, Carlos Theran, and Dr. Gregor von Laszewski for their encouragement and guidance throughout this project.
-A special vote of thanks also goes to Florida A&M University for funding this wonderful research program.
+The author would also like to thank Jacques Fleischer for his wonderful assistance and help with this project.
+A special vote of thanks goes to Florida A&M University for funding this wonderful research program.
 The completion of this project could not have been possible without their support.

 ## 9. References